 While our economy has grown its 103 consecutive quarter in the first quarter of 2017, it has also shown that Australia’s growth drivers are in a very fragile state.

-Our annual growth is performing below the long term average, similar to the recent lower growth environment of the developed world.
+Our annual growth is performing below the long-term average, similar to the recent lower growth environment of the developed world.
 Growth in demand is strongest in NSW and Victoria while it is weakest in Western Australia.
-These are reasons why the RBA is comfortable to maintain interest rates at very low levels.
+These are the reasons why the RBA is comfortable to maintain interest rates at very low levels.